Poco Lee: Controversy

 Poco Lee was called out in 2023 for not publicly paying tribute to late MohBad, a close music friend whose concert Lee had headlined not long before his death.
 He trended on twitter over days as Nigerians on twitter, angry and frustrated over the circumstances around the singer's death, called out his industry friends to take a more proactive and critical stance for justice.

 In December 2022, Poco Lee was seen in a viral video engaged in a scuffle with policemen on the streets of Lagos.
 The reasons for the fracas was not disclosed and the police never issued a statement on whether anyone was arrested or not.

 On Wednesday, July 13, 2023, Poco Lee, Bella Shmurda, Odumodublvck and other musicians were reportedly attacked with guns and other weapons by campus cultists at the Lagos State University, Ojo, during a homecoming concert titled "Party with Poco Lee".
 This was first reported on social media and then picked up by mainstream media.
 The Lagos State University management however debunked these claims, and clarified that the concert management had sold tickets in excess of the capacity of the hall.
 Over 10,000 tickets were sold for a 2,500 capacity hall, creating chaos and frustration amongst concert-goers, who were turned away by security due to fears of a stampede, leading to arguments and the scuffles caught on video.

 In 2021, Habeeb Okikiola popularly known as Portable, a Nigerian artiste called out Poco Lee in a viral video, for collecting his money and taking credit for their song.
 Portable later apologized to Poco Lee, saying "kindly forgive the street in me".
+In 2026, he was accused of rape and was arrested in the United Kingdom.